binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 ## Rule 803 6 Business Records

-The "**business records**” exception to hearsay provides that a record of an act, event, condition, opinion, or diagnosis is not excluded by the rule against hearsay, regardless of whether the declarant is available as a witness, if (A) the record was made at or near the time by someone with knowledge or from information transmitted by someone with knowledge; (B) the record was kept in the course of a regularly conducted activity of a business, organization, occupation, or calling, including not-for-profit; (C) making the record was a regular practice of that activity; (D) all these conditions are shown by the testimony of the custodian or another qualified witness, or by a certification[^31; and (E) the opponent does not show a lack of trustworthiness.
+The "**business records**” exception to hearsay provides that a record of an act, event, condition, opinion, or diagnosis is not excluded by the rule against hearsay whether the declarant is available as a witness or not, if the record was (A) made at or near the time by someone with knowledge; (B) kept in the course of a regularly conducted activity; (C) made as part of a regular practice; (D) the witness is the custodian or qualified or there is a certification; and (E) the opposing party doesn't show a lack of trustworthiness.
 Business records are highly reliable because they are generally kept to run businesses. **Rule 803(6)**.

 [Return to top](https://binipringle.github.io/evidence/texts/1-condensedoutline/)